noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ## datasets/original/daily/{org}/{name}.csv

-This is a dataset obtained by cloning https://github.com/{org}/{name} and collecting daily commit counts.
-This dataset serves as the foundation for our research.
+These are datasets obtained from https://github.com/{org}/{name} repositories by cloning them and collecting daily commit counts.
+These datasets serve as the foundation for our research.

 ## datasets/preprocessed/{period_shift}{Tm}{group}.csv